wp-plugins/wp-video-posts/readme.txt

 snapshot of a specified frame at a specific time to create the splash image for the video.
 This plugin enables WordPress the ability to allow the following formats to be uploaded as well as convert them to the finalized MP4 format for playing; FLV, F4V, MP4, AVI, MOV, 3GP and WMV formats.
+Important Note: If FFMPEG is NOT installed then the supported formats for playing videos are FLV and MP4 formats and the splash image will not be created and the default image will be shown.
+You can always encode your video and create a splash image manually.

 In addition, WP Video Posts allows the embed of Youtube and Vimeo videos with the use of the following shortcodes: